 For SMSF trustees

-In the current environment a debt facility should be of particular interest to SMSFs given all major banks have pulled out of lending.
-In the event of a Labour Party win in the Federal election limited recourse borrowing arrangements (LRBAs) may also be banned ensuring that SMSFs cannot borrow to invest in residential property.
+In the current environment, a debt facility should be of particular interest to SMSFs given all major banks have pulled out of lending.
+In the event of a Labour Party win in the Federal election, limited recourse borrowing arrangements (LRBAs) may also be banned ensuring that SMSFs cannot borrow to invest in residential property.

 DomaCom debt facility with La Trobe will not hinder borrowing as it is not the SMSF borrowing but the sub-fund that holds the underlying property for the SMSF and other investors.
-Income and tax benefits however will flow to the investors including any SMSFs.
+Income and tax benefits, however, will flow to the investors including any SMSFs.

 - Investing with family & friends – fractional investing enables you to invest with family and friends or other like-minded investors easily and in the knowledge that DomaCom’s legal structure ensures your entitlement cannot be compromised.
 You receive a share of the rental income and capital value of every property you invest in, in proportion to your investment.
 DomaCom sub-funds have 3 exit options; at expiry (typically 5 years), using DomaCom’s unique online trading platform and lastly a voting process to wind up and sell the asset.

 - Minimising risk in your SMSF – a property investment via a DomaCom sub-fund enables you to control your asset allocation whilst gaining from a leverage strategy without having to employ a Limited Recourse Borrowing Agreement (LRBA) or set up a Bare Trust.
-This is a first in property investing in a SMSF.
+This is a first in property investing in an SMSF.

 - Overweight in property in your SMSF? – you can set up a campaign retaining a percentage of the property and offer a percentage to other SMSF Trustees or investors.
-In this way you can top up your Fund’s cash account without having to sell the whole property.
-If you have an adviser talk to them about finding other investors who may be looking for an allocation to property.
+In this way, you can top up your Fund’s cash account without having to sell the whole property.
+If you have an adviser talk to them about finding other investors who may be looking for allocation to property.

 - Diversify with socially responsible investments – in agriculture, affordable and disability housing, renewable energy and other community/commercial enterprises that interest you and offer a reasonable return.
-DomaCom undertake all necessary due diligence on your behalf.
+DomaCom undertakes all necessary due diligence on your behalf.

 Public crowdfunding campaigns

 Campaigns on DomaCom may be private or public in nature.
 Private campaigns are generally those selected by financial advisers who invite clients to invest.
 Public campaigns are open to all retail investors.
-The following relate to a selection of public campaigns.
+The following relates to a selection of public campaigns.

 NDIS Specialist Disability Housing Fund

-Disability Housing Solutions and DomaCom invite Social Impact investors to fund the development of 100 NDIS Special Disability Accomodation (SDA) houses.
+Disability Housing Solutions and DomaCom invite Social Impact investors to fund the development of 100 NDIS Special Disability Accommodation (SDA) houses.
 These are high physical support level houses and apartments to accommodate 400 NDIS SDA tenants currently stuck in hospitals, aged care facilities or at home with aging parents.